pressreader/pr-ios-sdk/docs/API.md

 ```
 providing most of possibly used for analytics information from both replica and article view.
 In the future we’ll define more protocols for analytics in other parts of the tracked functionality.

-Because current implementation of PressReader class as the singleton, we the host app should setup the list of analytics trackers via launchOptions class property before first use of PressReader singleton:
+Because `PressReader` class is a singleton, the host app should setup the list of analytics trackers via launchOptions class property before first use of `PressReader`:
 ```swift
 private lazy var pressreader: PressReader = {
     PressReader.launchOptions = [.prAnalyticsTrackers: [self]]